ontherays/smartFaceRecognistionAWS/Dashboard/README.md

-# This is dashboard for our project
+# This is the dashboard for our project

 The dashboard is hosted on AWS Amplify.